linarphy/polygon_collision_detector/README.md

 One can find a javascript implementation of this method inside this repo.
 Others implementations will maybe appear.

+## Pro & Cons

+This method is faster at execution time if the polygon is already compiled.
+It is pretty slow if everything is calculated at execution time.

 ## License

 ChocolateWare License (see LICENSE file for more)